2000 Atlantic hurricane season: Seasonal forecasts

 Forecasts of hurricane activity are issued before each hurricane season by noted hurricane expert Dr. William M. Gray and his associates at Colorado State University (CSU), and separately by forecasters with the U.S. Government's National Oceanic and Atmospheric Administration (NOAA).
 According to CSU, the average season between 1950 and 2000 had 9.6 tropical storms, 5.9 hurricanes, and 2.3 major hurricanes (storms exceeding Category 3 on the Saffir–Simpson hurricane scale).
 A normal season, as defined by NOAA, has 9 to 12 named storms, of which five to seven reach hurricane strength and one to three become major hurricanes.

 Noted hurricane expert Dr. William M. Gray on April 7 predicted eleven named storms, with eight reaching hurricane strength and three of the eight reaching Category 3 strength.
 The prediction issued on June 7 was similar, increasing the named storms to twelve, eight hurricanes, and four major hurricanes.
 On May 10, NOAA issued a season outlook, which gave the indication of an above-average season.
 According to NOAA, the global scale atmospheric circulation pattern which was taking place was conducive to an above-average hurricane season.
 However, La Niña was present it the Eastern Pacific, which was a factor in the activity in the season.
 NOAA issued a 75% chance of above average activity.

-Mid-season outlooks

 After the season started on June 1, CSU issued a mid-season forecast on August 4, which predicted 11 named storms, 7 hurricanes, and 3 major hurricanes.
 Six days after the CSU prediction, NOAA also released a mid-season outlook, forecasting exactly the same amount of activity, 11 named storms, 7 hurricanes, and 3 major hurricanes.
 With a 75% chance of above-average activity, there was an elevated risk of landfalling hurricanes.